-Abstract With the emergence of education for sustainable development (ESD), robust literature on ethics and ESD has emerged; however, ecocentric perspective developed within environmental ethics is marginalized in current ESDebate.
-The questions discussed in this article are as follows: Why is the distinction between anthropocentric and ecocentric view of environment salient to ESD?
+Abstract With the emergence of education for sustainable development (ESD), robust literature on ethics and ESD have emerged; however, an ecocentric perspective developed within environmental ethics is marginalized in current ESDebate.
+The questions discussed in this article are as follows: Why is the distinction between the anthropocentric and ecocentric view of environment salient to ESD?
 How can this distinction be operationalized and measured?
 Until now, little has been done to address complement quantitative studies of environmental attitudes by qualitative studies, exploring the sociocultural context in which ecocentric or anthropocentric attitudes are being formed.
-Neither of existing scales engaged with the interface between environmental ethics and present the results of the case study conducted with the Dutch Bachelor-level students.
-Results of qualitative evaluation of the scale measuring ecocentric and anthropocentric attitudes will be presented, and the new Ecocentric and Anthropocentric Attitudes toward the Sustainable Development (EAATSD) scale will be proposed.
+Neither of existing scales engaged with the interface between environmental ethics and sustainable development.
+This article will discuss ESD in the context of environmental ethics and present the results of the case study conducted with the Dutch Bachelor-level students, Results of qualitative evaluation of the scale measuring ecocentric and anthropocentric attitudes will be presented, and the new Ecocentric and Anthropocentric Attitudes toward the Sustainable Development (EAATSD) scale will be proposed.

-Keywords Anthropocentrism · Ecocentrism · Environmental education (EE) · Education for sustainable development (ESD) · Environmental ethics · Sustainable development
+Keywords: Anthropocentrism; Ecocentrism; Environmental education (EE); Education for sustainable development (ESD); Environmental ethics; sustainable development.